sendgrid/docs/source/Integrate/Tutorials/PieSync/PieSync_partner_form.md

 3. Customizable Field Mapping

 You can custom map your SendGrid Custom Fields and any additional standard fields that aren't included in the default mapping yet.
-Bear in mind a mapping between two fields can only exist if the types of fields are compatible, and the particular compatibility will determine the direction of the mapping as well.
-More information on Customizable Field Mapping [here](https://help.piesync.com/features/new-customizable-field-mapping).
+Remember, a mapping between two fields can only exist if the types of fields are compatible, and the particular compatibility will determine the direction of the mapping.
+See our documentation [Customizable Field Mapping] (https://help.piesync.com/features/new-customizable-field-mapping) for more information.

 ** SENDGRID IMAGE 6 **